 Look at the past twelve months’ data and expect to be surprised.
 If your business is of a reasonable size, there are likely to be many low-value transactions, with multiple vendors, across many business units.

 Before you make any decisions…

-Adding up the payments to vendors through your regular procure-to-pay (P2P) channel does not always tell the full story.
+Adding up the payments to vendors through your regular procure-to-pay (P2P) channel does not always tell the full story, which is why indirect and direct spend analysis is important.
 Purchases are often made on credit cards and large foreign transactions may have been made directly through treasury.